TheAlexDev23/japm-official-packages/docs/CREATING.md

 ### Variables that can be used

-- `${project_dir}` This would be replaced with the directory where this package's files are downloaded to.
+- `${package_dir}` Use this in comands and it will be automatically replaced by the direcotry of the package.
+Files are downloaded in file_location relative to this directory.